biancamika/digital-garden/content/notes/3. Permanent Notes/All useful things should be beautiful.md

 ---
-title: All useful things should be beautiful
+title: "All useful things should be beautiful"
 ---
 ## Reference
 - **Source:** [[Alan Moore]]; [[Do Design - Book]]